-Our development has been fast and well managed.
-From a blank sheet in 2000, in 2019 the portfolio encompassed 2.9 million sq. meters and was valued at $\leq 2.7$ billion (an increase of 93% compared with 2018) and generating annual rental income of $\leq 140$ million, with a rate of return of 5.30%.
-Argan has its sights set on a portfolio valuation of $\leq 3$ billion by 2021/2022.
+Our development has been fast, constant and well managed.
+From a blank sheet in 2000, in 2020 the portfolio encompassed 3 million sq. meters and was valued at €3 billion, generating annual rental income of €150 million, with a rate of return of 5.05%.